TimeWarpEngineering/timewarp-state/Source/TimeWarp.State/Components/TimeWarpStateComponent.md

 ## Best Practices

 1. Register render triggers for all relevant states in `OnInitialized`
-2. Use `GetState<T>()` to access current state values.
+2. Use `GetState<T>()` to access current state values
 3. Leverage `ConfiguredRenderMode` for render mode-specific optimizations
 4. Utilize the `TestId` parameter for automated testing scenarios

 ## Performance Considerations

 - The component uses caching mechanisms to optimize repeated operations
-- Reflection is used sparingly and results are cached for performance
+- Reflection is used on if `ConfiguredRenderMode` is accessed and results are cached for performance
 - State comparisons are only performed when necessary, based on registered triggers

 ## Extensibility